Black Nerve

 “I’m sorry.
 I had to.
 I couldn’t—”

-Agrios stood paralyzed by this betray, swaying, eyes pale.
+Agrios stood paralyzed by this betrayal, swaying, eyes pale.
 He stared at his mother as if he’d never known her, as if he’d never truly seen who she was.
 He stared and stared and — the world turned red.
 He saw her.
 He could see right through her.
 He sensed the emotions roiling within her, heard her despairing and self-loathing thoughts whispered in his ear.
 Agrios cried out, lifting a hand to his head, where blood poured in thick rivulets and felt for the wound — had he been attacked? — but no, there was something new there.

-He had awoken his ophisrhodon.
+He had opened his ophisrhodon.

-Minutely, Yarrou’s palps curled upward.
+Minutely, Yarrou’s palps curled upward, twisted into crescents.

 Agrios only stared, anger warring with despair and fear on his face.